Mutual obligation requirements for principal carers

-Penalties apply if you don’t do the activities in your Job Plan.
-If you’re getting Parenting Payment partnered, you don’t have mutual obligation requirements.
-You can still volunteer to get help from an employment services provider.
+If you’re getting Parenting Payment and you’re partnered, you don’t have mutual obligation requirements.
+You can still choose to get help from an employment services provider.

-We recognise your responsibilities as a principal carer but you should accept an offer of suitable work.
+We recognise your duties as a principal carer, but you must accept an offer of suitable paid work.
 This is any work you’re capable of doing.

 However, you don’t have to accept an offer of work that is either: